 No, this post isn’t about “Don’t Worry, Be Happy.”
 Bobby McFerrin is much more than that.

 You see, I’m a little nervous.
 For 23 years, I’ve made my income the same way — in a service business, as a graphic designer.
-A client comes to me for design work.
+Clients come to me for design work.
 I create something for them, and bill for my time.
 Rinse, repeat, rinse, repeat for 23 years, and you have a career as a successful designer.

 But that’s all about to change.

 I’m venturing into new territory.
 I’ve started a blog.
 I’m putting together a course.
 I’m interacting with my readers.
 I’m supposed to let them guide me, respond to their needs, offer what they’re looking for, and everything is going to work out fine.

 The first thing you notice when you file into the theater at a Bobby McFerrin concert is that the stage is almost bare.
 It’s dark, and a spotlight shines on a single chair in the middle of the stage with a microphone sitting on it.
 A water bottle is on the floor beside the chair.